thepower/power-docs/docs/api/03-addresses.md

 ?>
 ```

 The last two digits of the checksum written in the decimal notation will be 12.
-These characters are written in the address as a checksum: if the checksum converges, then the address is converted correctly.
+These characters are written in the address as a checksum: if the checksum converges, the address is converted correctly.

 ### Private address conversion

 In the case of private addresses, the conversion is much simpler.
-The textual representation of a private address can be schematically expressed by the following example:
+The following example can schematically express the textual representation of a private address:

 ```bash
 HHHHHHHHHHHHHHHHCC